Link Roundups: Learn How to Get Quality Links Using Them

 2. To actually reach out to people and start building relationships

-Let’s see how the process works.
+Let’s see how the manual process works first, and then switch to our tool.

 Here are some operators you can use when it comes link roundups, according to Quick Sprout: